nikriek/nikriek.github.io/_posts/2018-07-22-nginx-signature-proxy.md

 title:  "Sign requests using an NGINX reverse proxy"
 date:   2018-07-22 12:27:46 +0200
 tags: tech
-summary: "NGINX is a fantastic tool for various use cases such as Load Balancing, information hiding etc. Sometimes, more complex setups require custom configurations.
+summary: "NGINX is a fantastic tool for various use cases such as Load Balancing, proxying etc. Sometimes, more complex setups require custom configurations.
 In our case, NGINX should act a reverse proxy in a private network and sign incoming requests from a trusted source."
 ---

 NGINX is a fantastic tool for various use cases such as Load Balancing, information hiding etc. Sometimes, more complex setups require custom configurations.
 In our case, NGINX should act a reverse proxy in a private network and